keermanish/react-page-maker/README.md

       // `showBasicContent` is default prop passed by `Palette` component const { showBasicContent, showPreview, name } = props;

-      if (showBasicContent) { // pallete version - content to be shown in palette list return (
+      if (showBasicContent) { // palette version - content to be shown in palette list return (
           <Draggable {...props}>
             <span>{name}</span>